paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-207-budgeting-and-appropriations.md

 (2) The term “unexpired funds” means funds appropriated for a definite period that remain available for obligation.

-**(j) Expiration of Authority and Account.—**

-(1) The authority under subsection (c) to transfer funds into the Defense Modernization Account terminates at the close of September 30, 2022.

-(2) Three years after the termination date specified in paragraph (1), the Defense Modernization Account shall be closed and any remaining balance in the account shall be canceled and thereafter shall not be available for any purpose.

 ### Statutory Notes

 #### Amendments
+2022—Subsec. (j).
+Pub.
+L. 117–263 struck out subsec. (j).
+Text read as follows:

+“(1) The authority under subsection (c) to transfer funds into the Defense Modernization Account terminates at the close of September 30, 2022.

+“(2) Three years after the termination date specified in paragraph (1), the Defense Modernization Account shall be closed and any remaining balance in the account shall be canceled and thereafter shall not be available for any purpose.”

 2021—Pub.
 L. 116–283, § 1809(g)(1), renumbered [section 2216 of this title](./chapter-131-planning-and-coordination.md#section-2216) as this section.

 Subsec. (i)(1).
 Pub.
 L. 116–283, § 1883(b)(2), substituted “[section 4201 of this title](./chapter-321-general-matters.md#section-4201)” for “[section 2430(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2430/a&num=0&edition=prelim)”.